-The Trust holds both monetary and non-monetary assets and liabilities denominated in currencies other than the Australian dollar.
+The Trust holds both monetary and non-monetary assets and liabilities denominated in currencies other than the Australian dollar both directly and indirectly through its investments in underlying investment vehicle.
 Foreign exchange risk arises as the value of monetary assets and liabilities denominated in other currencies will fluctuate due to changes in exchange rates.
 The foreign exchange risk relating to non-monetary assets and liabilities is a component of price risk, not foreign exchange risk.